 - Sporting interests

 - Kids in household

 Let’s say the center will be hosting a new seminar on nutrition.
-They can reach all of their members AND their anonymous visitors that may be interested in diet concerns.
+They can reach all of their members AND their website visitors that may be interested in diet concerns.
 Or perhaps they want to increase participation in their senior living group—they can easily reach people above a certain age threshold.